arrayfire/arrayfire/docs/pages/forge_visualization.md

 the GPU to the host and back to the GPU, we can draw directly from GPU-data to GPU-framebuffers!
 This saves 2 memory copies.

+Visualizations can be manipulated with a mouse.
+The following actions are available:
+- zoom (Alt + Mouse Left Click, move up & down)
+- pan (Just left click and drag)
+- rotation (Mouse right click - track ball rotation).

 Let's see exactly what visuals we can illuminate with forge and how Arrayfire anneals the data between the two libraries.